LukasPietzschmann/tex-classes/README.md

 ### Options
 This class provides some settings you can tweak:
 - Language: Possible values are `english` or `german`.
 This changes the value passed to babel and csquotes.
 If none of both is selected, `german` is used.
 - Solutions: Often you want to compile two versions of your exercise sheet: One with all solutions and one without.
-You can easily do this by wrapping all solutions inside the `solution` environment or the `\inlinesolution` command.
+To do this, this class provides three different ways:
+	- The environment `solution`: This is intended for longer solutions, that span more than one lines.
+	- The command `\onelinesolution`: This should be used for short solutions that only span one line.
+	- The command `\inlinesolution`: For even shorter solutions, this is the way to go.

+`\onelinesolution` and `\inlinesolution` only differ in one small detail.
+The first one prints it's content in a new line, while the latter does not do this.

 You can then pass the `solution` option to `\documentclass` to compile with all solutions, or by omitting this option, your solutions are not shown.
 - uulm: You can set this flag if you're studying at the University of Ulm.
 This puts the university's logo in the top right corner.